yuvalmGS/gigaspaces-wiki-jekyll/README.md

 cd gigaspaces-wiki-jekyll
 ```

+* Make the required changes to the docs (if you need to).

 * Run Jekyll in sever mode, and wait for the site generation to complete:
 ```
 jekyll serve